torch.max¶

 Returns a namedtuple

-is the index location of each maximum value found (argmax).Warning
+(values, indices)wherevaluesis the maximum value of each row of theinputtensor in the given dimensiondim.
+Andindicesis the index location of each maximum value found (argmax).Warning

-does not necessarily contain the first occurrence of each maximal value found, unless it is unique.
+indicesdoes not necessarily contain the first occurrence of each maximal value found, unless it is unique.
 The exact implementation details are device-specific.
 Do not expect the same result when run on CPU and GPU in general.
 For the same reason do not expect the gradients to be deterministic.If

 Example: